gwenshap/DBD-Oracle/README.hpux.txt

 version.

 If you are reading this, you have probably discovered that something did not work.
 To get a working version of the DBD-Oracle driver, we have to start with a Perl that as been built with the correct compiler flags and shared libraries.
 This means that you must build your own version of Perl from source.

-See L<Appendix A> for a copy of a makefile used by me to build Perl on HP-UX and all other platforms on which he works (Sun and Red Hat).
+See L<EXAMPLE FILES> for a copy of a makefile used by me to build Perl on HP-UX and all other platforms on which he works (Sun and Red Hat).

 The instructions below have been used for building a dynamically linked working DBD-Oracle driver that works with mod_perl and Apache.
 These instructions are based on Perl 5.6.0 and 5.6.1, and 5.8.0.
 To this author's knowledge, they have not be tested on earlier versions of Perl.

 Note that is important to build a B<non>-threaded Perl, but linked with -lcl and -lpthread.
 Since Oracle on HP uses libpthread, everything that dynamically loads it (such as DBD-Oracle) must be built/linked with '-lpthread -lcl'.
 (When used with Apache, it and any associated modules must also be built this way - otherwise all it does is core dump when loading DBD::Oracle).

 A good link that explains thread local storage problems is http://my1.itrc.hp.com/cm/QuestionAnswer/1,1150,0x0d0a6d96588ad4118fef0090279cd0f9!0,00.html

-One more note, it would appear that the README.hpux in the Perl 5.8.0 directory, is somewhat out of date (and is in the process of being updated by H.Merijn Brand, who points out that Perl I<is> 64bit compliant when the -Duse64bitall flag is used to Configure.
-While Perl will be built in a pure LP64 environment via the +DD64 flag is used, the +DA2.0w flag is preferred, and when an incantation can be concocted that eliminates the noisy warnings the produces at link time, this will probably become the default.
+One more note, it would appear that the README.hpux in the Perl 5.8.0 directory, is somewhat out of date, but is up-to-date in versions 5.8.3 and up.
+H.Merijn Brand points out that Perl I<is> 64bit compliant when the -Duse64bitall flag is used to Configure.
+While Perl will be built in a pure LP64 environment via the +DD64 flag is used, the +DA2.0w flag is preferred on PA-RISC, and when an incantation can be concocted that eliminates the noisy warnings the produces at link time, this will probably become the default.
 Older 64bit versions of GCC, are known to be unable to build a good LP64 perl.
 And these flags will cause gcc to barf.
+On HP-UX 11i (11.11), gcc-3.4.4 or gcc-3.4.5 is prefered over gcc-4.0.2 (or older gcc-4 versions) as 64bit builds on PA-RISC with that versions of the compiler are unreliable.

 =head1 Compilers

 =head2 HP Softbench Compiler

 Both Roger Foskett, I and most others have been using the HP Softbench C compiler normally installed in:

 	/opt/softbench/bin/cc.

 While the DBD-Oracle F<Makefile.PL> checks for some of the conditions which, when met, we know will produce a working build, there are many variations of Oracle installations and features.
 Not all of these can be tested by any one of us, if you discover a way to make a variation which did not previously work, please submit patches to the Makefile.PL to Tim Bunce, and patches to this README to me, and I will incorporate them into the next README.

 The instructions herein, have compiled, linked cleanly, and tested cleanly using the HP softbench compiler, and Oracle 8.0.5 (32bit), and Oracle 8.1.6, 8.1.7 (64 bit).
 Oracle 8.1.5 will probably work as well.

 Oracle 8.1.7.4 (32bit) with DBI-1.35 and DBD-Oracle-1.13 has been proven
-to work on HP-UX 11.00 (64bit) with Perl 5.6.1, Perl 5.8.x
+to work on HP-UX 11.00 (64bit) with Perl 5.6.1, Perl 5.8.x using the
-using the guidelines in this document for both HP-C-ANSI-C and gcc-3.2.
+guidelines in this document for both HP-C-ANSI-C and gcc-3.2.
 Later versions have been proven to work as well.
 Current DBI-1.42 and DBD-Oracle-1.16 have been proven to work.
 This Oracle 9.2 client (at least) should be used if you plan to do work with Unicode.
 See the DBD-Oracle POD/Man documentation.

 =head2 gcc Compiler

-For along time many folks have asked, how they could build a DBD-Oracle perl using the gcc compiler, and while some had claimed to have done it, none were forth coming with precise (and repeatable) instructions for doing so.
+As of gcc-3.4, perl-5.8.3 and up should build out-of-the box when Configure is invoked with -Dcc=gcc.
+Please read README.hpux carefully for the differences with HP C-ANSI-C. Once built, tested and installed, both DBI and DBD-Oracle should be able to build against that perl without trouble.

-Recently, Waldemar Zurowski and Michael Schuh sent useful information about builds of Perl with DBD-Oracle using gcc on HP-UX.
+In the past, Waldemar Zurowski and Michael Schuh sent useful information about builds of Perl with DBD-Oracle using gcc on HP-UX.
 Both were able to get working executables, and their explanations shed much light on the issues.

-Waldemar's build is described in L<Appendix B>, and Michael's is described in L<Appendix D>.
+Waldemar's build is described in L<Appendix A>, and Michael's is described in L<Appendix C>.

 While I have not reproduced either of these configurations, I believe the information is complete enough (particularly in the aggregate) to be helpful to others who might wish to replicate it.

-If someone would be willing to submit a makefile equivalent to the makefile in Appendix A, which uses gcc to build Perl and the DBI/DBD-Oracle interfaces, I will be happy to include it in the next README.
+If someone would be willing to submit a makefile equivalent to the makefile in any of the examples from L<EXAMPLE FILES>, which uses gcc to build Perl and the DBI/DBD-Oracle interfaces, I will be happy to include it in the next README.

 =head2 The "default" built in compiler 64bit build (/usr/bin/cc)

 And now, at long last, we have a recipe for building perl and DBD-Oracle using the default bundled C compiler.
-Please see the Appendix C build instructions provided by Gram Ludlow, using the default /usr/bin/cc bundled compiler.
+Please see the L<Appendix B> build instructions provided by Gram Ludlow, using the default /usr/bin/cc bundled compiler.
+Please note that perl itself will I<NOT> build using that compiler.

 =head2 Just tell me the recipe...

 If you are using the softbench compiler, just copy and modify my makefile.
-A copy of this makefile, which I use to build Perl and the DBI interfaces (and all other modules I use for that matter) on all platforms (HP, SUN and Red Hat) can be found in L<Appendix A>.
+A copy of this makefile, which I use to build Perl and the DBI interfaces (and all other modules I use for that matter) on all platforms (HP, SUN and Red Hat) can be found in F<README-files/hpux/Makefile-Lincoln>.
 If you want to skip reading the rest of this screed, try copying the makefile into a directory where you have all your compressed tar balls, editing the macros at the top, and running make.

 It you are plan to give gcc a go, consider making modifications to this makefile, and sending it back to me, as a GCC example.

 =head2 Configure (doing it manually)

-Once you have downloaded and unpacked the Perl sources (version 5.6.1 assumed here), you must configure Perl.
+Once you have downloaded and unpacked the Perl sources (version 5.8.8 assumed here), you must configure Perl.
 For those of you new to building Perl from source, the Configure program will ask you a series of questions about how to build Perl.
 You may supply default answers to the questions when you invoke the Configure program by command line flags.

-We want to build a Perl that understands large files (over 2GB), and that is incompatible with v5.005 Perl scripts (compiling with v5.005 compatibility causes mod_perl to complain about malloc pollution).
+We want to build a Perl that understands large files (over 2GB, wich is the default for building perl on HP-UX), and that is incompatible with v5.005 Perl scripts (compiling with v5.005 compatibility causes mod_perl to complain about malloc pollution).
 At the command prompt type:

-    cd perl-5.6.1/
+    cd perl-5.8.8
-    ./Configure -Ubincompat5005 -Duselargefiles

-As described in the section "Building the right Perl", there are some modifications you must make during the Configure process... so, when asked the question:

-    What libraries to use? -  Answer by prepending (i.e. at the beginning): -lcl -lpthread

-    For example:
-    What libraries to use? [-lnsl -lnm -lndbm -lmalloc -ldld -lm -lc -lndir -lcrypt -lsec] -lcl -lpthread -lnsl -lnm -lndbm -lmalloc -ldld -lm -lc -lndir -lcrypt -lsec

-H.Merijn Brand notes that the above can be accomplished by adding the following to the ./Configure command line:
+    sh ./Configure -A prepend:libswanted='cl pthread ' -des

+or, if you need a 64bit build

-   -A prepend:libswanted='cl pthread '
+    sh ./Configure -A prepend:libswanted='cl pthread ' -Duse64bitall -des

-Do not forget the space before the trailing quote.
-Also note that this does not (yet) work with 64bit versions of GCC.
+Do not forget the trailing space inside the single quotes.
+This is also described by H.Merijn Brand in the README.hpux from the perl core distribution.

 I use this in my standard build now.
-(See L<Appendix A>)
+(See F<README-files/hpux/Makefile-Lincoln>)

 When asked:

-    Any additional cc flags? - Answer by prepending: +z
+    Any additional cc flags? - Answer by prepending: I<+Z> to enable position independant code.

     For example:
-    Any additional cc flags? [-D_HP-UX_SOURCE -Aa] +z -D_HP-UX_SOURCE -Aa
+    Any additional cc flags? [-D_HP-UX_SOURCE -Aa] -Ae +Z -z

+Though this should be the default inmore recent perl versions.

 Lastly, and this is optional, when asked: